Week 4 DVOA Ratings

 THROUGH 4 GAMES, 1986-2019

 The Dolphins are horrid on both sides of the ball.
 On offense, the Dolphins are easily in last place and rank as the No. 8 worst offense ever tracked by DVOA through four games.
 On defense, the Dolphins are more than twice as bad as the team in next to last place (currently Indianapolis) and are the No. 3 worst defense ever tracked by DVOA through four games.

 |WORST OFFENSIVE DVOA

-This is the week we start to introduce opponent adjustments, which begin at 40 percent of their usual strength and will gradually increase by 10 percent each week until we are at full strength after Week 10.
-It's also the season debut for the second weekly table that includes past and future schedule ratings.
-Adding in opponent adjustments gives us our first chance to look at which teams and players might look better or worse than they really are because of the schedule.
+Besides opponent adjustments, this week is also the season debut for the second weekly table that includes past and future schedule ratings.
 As usual early in the season, because our opponent adjustments are only at 40 percent strength, good teams generally get listed with easy schedules and bad teams get listed with hard schedules.
 However, there are a few teams that stand out, both because of their schedule so far and because of how things will change going forward.

-- Other teams whose schedules should get easier the rest of the way: New England, Indianapolis, and the New York Jets.
+- Teams whose schedules should get easier the rest of the way: Miami (but will it even matter?), New York Jets, Pittsburgh, and Cincinnati.

-- Other teams whose schedules should get harder the rest of the way: Detroit, Philadelphia, Kansas City, and Cleveland.
+- Teams whose schedules should get harder the rest of the way: Seattle, Chicago, Dallas, and Minnesota.

 How do opponent adjustments affect the player stats so far?
 Here are players with particularly strong differences between DYAR and YAR.